cpoohee/MeterVideo2Txt/README.md

 # MeterVideo2Txt
+## Introduction
-To convert digital meter readings from video to text.
-This is useful for those who needs logs from standalone devices.
+Logs digital meter readings from standalone devices from video.

 All you need is to record a video of your reading.

+This project will convert video of oximetry readings into logs as a use case.
-Relies on AI for OCR.
+Internally, it relies on AI for OCR.

+## Usage
+TODO

+## Installation
+TODO

+### Requirements
+TODO